Columbiana County Infirmary

 The Columbiana County Infirmary is located near Lisbon, Ohio.
 The four building complex provided care for the poor and mentally ill of the county.
-In 1829, The county commissioners, on the belief that the best environment for the indigent population was farm labor, a farm consisting of 200 acres was purchased.
+In 1829, The county commissioners, on the belief that the best environment for the indigent population was farm labor, purchased a farm consisting of 200 acres.
 By 1861 a large T-shaped building was constructed.

 The Infirmary is now closed.
 It was added to the National Register of Historic Places in June 1979.